philiplinden/bevy_repl/README.md

 ## Features

+Use the `derive` feature to support clap's derive pattern for REPL commands.
+`#[derive(ReplCommand)]` will automatically implement the `ReplCommand` trait and create an event with the command's arguments and options.
+Configure the response by adding an observer for the REPL command like normal.

 Enable built-in commands with feature flags.
 Each command is enabled separately by a feature flag.
 Use the `default-commands` feature to enable all built-in commands.